 - Support student participation in state, regional, and national leadership development opportunities.

-- Work with the Deans, Area Coordinators, Chair(s) and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Resident Staff Program.
+- Work with the HRL professional staff, Chair(s) and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Resident Staff Program.

 - Attend weekly HRL team meetings and Executive Committee meetings.
 Maintain a presence in the Housing & Residence Life office in Gibbons.

 - Communicate regularly and attend weekly meeting with supervisor.